romkatv/powerlevel10k/README.md

 appears shifted to the right.
 1. A thin red line below a powerline connection.
 The connection appears shifted up.

 Zsh themes don't have down-to-pixel control over the terminal content.
-Everything you seen on the screen is made of monospace characters.
+Everything you see on the screen is made of monospace characters.
 A white powerline prompt segment is made of text on white background followed by U+E0B0 (a right-pointing triangle).